BigtoC/BIGAF-bot/README.md

 To run this bot via GitHub Actions, you must configure the following secrets in your repository settings:

 - `PRIVATE_KEY`: The private key of the wallet that will execute the transactions.
+- `MAX_DEPOSIT_RATE`: The maximum exchange rate threshold to trigger deposits (e.g., 2.2).
+- `MIN_WITHDRAW_RATE`: The minimum exchange rate threshold to trigger withdrawals (e.g., 1.8).

 Optional secrets/variables:
 - `RPC_URL`: Custom RPC URL (defaults to Mantra Chain mainnet).